vdclab/vdclab-wiki/GenAtlas.md

  ## Notes from the user
  - Gene search can be used in a simplified or advanced version where the user can add extra information about their query genes
  - Plenty of links to original sources of annotations for genes
- - limited to eukaryotic genes
+ - Limited to eukaryotic genes

  ## Ease of use

- > The tool is easy to use and there is a lot of information contained within the results.
+The tool is easy to use and there is a lot of information contained within the results.

 ## Citation